LeoRauschenberger/MongolianRoman/README.md

 # Mongolian to Roman Converter

-Mongolian Cyrillic to Roman Converter
+Mongolian Cyrillic to Roman Converter</br>
 Mongolians often use Roman Letters for Texting.</br>
 This program converts Cyrillic to Roman letters.</br>
 Some variations exist and you may edit the replacement list in the script accordingly. </br>